 Spot Cleaning Is Important!

 Spot cleaning is definitely an important step in carpet maintenance.
-However, if you use the wrong products to clean up spots, it can permanently damage the carpet by setting stains, or bleaching the carpet fibers.
-Avoid carpet cleaning products that you can buy in the grocery store.
+However, if you use the wrong products to clean up spots, it can permanently damage the carpet.
+Common cleaning agents are known to set stains or bleach the carpet fibers.
+Avoid carpet products that you can buy in the grocery store.
 The quality of the product sold in grocery stores is typically very low.
-Most of these products contain oil, petroleum, and silica that leave a residue behind that attracts soil and dirt.
-Have you ever cleaned up a spot and noticed that it is gone for a week maybe two, then suddenly the spot comes back?
-This is one of the problems caused by using products that leave a residue.

-Many of these products also warn that you should test for color fastness.
+Finally, many of these compounds warn to test for colorfastness.
 Why?
 They can actually alter the color of your carpet, and the product manufacturer doesn’t want to be responsible for any type of damage.
-Using these low quality products on your rugs can actually void your carpet’s warranty.
-No matter what, do not use bleach, or dish soap products to clean spots.
-These products are not designed for carpet, and can do considerable damage.
+Using these low-quality products on your rugs can actually void your carpet’s warranty.
+No matter what, do not use bleach, peroxide or dish soap to clean spots.
+These products are not designed for carpet and can do considerable damage.

 Best Spot Cleaning Product Available

 The best spot cleaner out there is probably sitting under your kitchen sink, or in your pantry already.
-It is white distilled vinegar.
-It contains antibacterial properties, and will not leave behind any kind of residue.
-We recommend keeping a spray bottle mixed half and half with water.
+White distilled vinegar contains antibacterial properties, and will not leave behind any kind of residue.
+We recommend keeping a spray bottle mixture of half and half distilled white vinegar and with water.
 Use it for general clean up of normal spots, and even pet spots.
-It can actually help to keep “Fido’s” lovely spots from permanently staining the carpet.
+It can actually help to keep “Fido’s” lovely spots from becoming a permanent stain on the carpet.

 Lastly, steam cleaning the rug with a home cleaner can definitely help with spot cleaning, but you must be careful.
 Water that is too hot can actually cause your carpet backing to breakdown.
 This causes wrinkling.
 By using a steam cleaner every month to clean your carpets, you are taking years off of the life of your rugs.
 At most you should clean your carpet two times a year.

-Make sure to use quality products or just a solution of vinegar and water, otherwise you will notice spots returning quickly.
+Make sure to use quality products or just a solution of vinegar and water, otherwise, you will notice spots returning quickly.
 To sum it up, remember products that leave a residue will just attract dirt back.
-Get the carpets too wet, and you run the risk of growing mold and mildew.
-Water that is too hot can cause damage to the backing of the carpet.
+Carpets that get to wet growing mold and mildew.
+Water that is too hot can cause damage to the backing of the carpet, and cause wrinkling.

 For best results, use your steam cleaner for spot cleaning and have your carpets professionally cleaned once a year to keep your warranty intact.
 This will ensure the longest life for your investment.
 Both dry, and steam cleaners can do a great job when properly used.